For housing benefit and council tax support purposes, a pensioner is anyone who has reached state pension credit age.

 If you do not get guarantee pension credit, savings credit or income based employment support allowance, we need to know about any savings you or your partner have.
 When you claim you will need to provide proof of all your savings.

 Normally, if you have savings of more than £16,000 you are not eligible to claim housing benefit or council tax support.
-This does not stop you claiming second adult rebate.
+This does not stop you claiming alternative maximum council tax reduction.

 If you receive guarantee credit you will automatically get maximum housing benefit or council tax support (or both) less any non-dependant charges, even if you have savings over £16,000.

 If you have reached state pension credit age we will ignore any of you and your partner's savings or investments (or both) on combined totals below £10,000.

 If you have over £10,000, we will add £1 a week to your income for every £500 or part of £500 you have over £10,000.
 So, if you have £11,300, we will count that as an extra income of £3 a week.

 How we work out housing benefit and council tax support

 We will assess your housing benefit and council tax support according to the rules set by the government.
 We can pay extra benefit to war pensioners that qualify.

 Each year the government sets figures called allowances and premiums that we use to work out how much money you need to live on each week.
 The total of these allowances and premiums is called your ‘applicable amount’.
 Allowances are for basic needs.
 There are different rates for single people, couples and children.
 Premiums are for special needs.
 There are amounts for families, elderly people, disabled people, single-parent families and carers.